-The majority of business owners around the country probably worry about spending too much on their labor costs, and for good reason.
+The majority of business owners around the country worry about spending too much on their labor costs, and for good reason.
 Service-based businesses might be spending upwards of 50 percent of their total business costs on employees, which might seem like a lot.
 For other types of businesses, keeping labor costs between 15 and 30 percent is generally considered to be a healthy margin.

 Though spending too much on labor costs can certainly cut into your company's profit margins, being short-staffed or understaffed might be an even worse scenario.